 (The following is an adapted selection taken from my ebook “7 Biblical Ways to Hear God’s Voice.”
-It’s available free for our readers.
+It’s available now as part of our course, Learning to Hear God’s Voice.
 Learning to hear God’s voice literally revolutionized my life, so I really enjoy being a part of others’ journeys to hear Him better as well!)

 The Role of the Holy Spirit when Hearing from God